mlkmhd/devops-diagrams/local-path-provisioner/README.md

 - local-path-provisioner will create a PV for volume
 - the volume will attach to the PV
 - the PV will be bound to the PVC

+you can see the full article at the following link: https://medium.com/p/6f1e6e994b51